daniloamendola/Restaurant-Shop-React/README.md

-This project is developed as an exercise for the course:
+This project is developed as an exercise for the course I completed:
-Front-End Web Development with React by The Hong Kong University of Science and Technology
+Front-End Web Development with React from The Hong Kong University of Science and Technology

 During the course the project of implementing a Con Fusion Restaurant was done week by week.

+## Technologies
+I completed this project as part of Front-End Web Development with React course by The Hong Kong University of Science and Technology

+Technologies:
+- HTML
+- CSS
+- React Bootstrap 4 components
+- React Animations
+- React
+- Redux
+- React Router
+- Cross Fetch

 ## Json-server
 run it with:
  json-server --watch db.json -p 3001 -d 2000

+## Automatic Information from Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts